Copyright Law Essentials - Public Domain

 - Marketing and advertising slogans are copyrightable as long as they are not determined to be too similar to already existing slogans or common English idioms.

-- Facts, theories, and ideas are also immediately added to public domain.
+- Facts, theories, and ideas are also immediately added to the public domain.

-- If a fact is discovered it becomes part of public domain to be used freely.
-Similarly if someone were to create a theory that theory is added to public domain.
+- If a fact is discovered it becomes part of the public domain to be used freely.
+Similarly, if someone were to create a theory that theory is added to the public domain.

-- Unique manner of which facts or theories are expressed can be copyrighted.
-Back to the concept of a Earth-like planet, if a movie director takes these ideas and makes a movie about aliens living there it is protected under copyright laws.
+- The unique manner of which facts or theories are expressed can be copyrighted.
+Back to the concept of an Earth-like planet, if a movie director takes these ideas and makes a movie about aliens living there it is protected under copyright laws.

 - Compilations of facts and/or theories can be copyrighted, such as world record books or a book of historical facts.

 Copyright protection always ends at the end of the calendar year of which it is set to end, essentially meaning December 31st.
-An example of this would be if an author dies on July 13th, 2001 the United States copyright would continue until December 31, 2071 then on January 1st, 2072 the work would be apart of public domain.
+An example of this would be if an author dies on July 13th, 2001 the United States copyright would continue until December 31, 2071, then on January 1st, 2072 the work would be a part of the public domain.